Home > Analyses > Industrials > Hyster-Yale Materials Handling, Inc.

 | Columbus McKinnon Corporation | 496M |

-Hyster-Yale Materials Handling ranks 4th among its competitors with a market cap approximately 0.21% of the leader, Caterpillar Inc. The company is positioned below both the average market cap of the top 10 competitors (93.2B) and the median market cap in the sector (58.6B).
-Notably, it has a significant gap of +9751.5% compared to the next competitor above it.
+Hyster-Yale ranks 4th among its 5 competitors.
+Its market cap is only 0.24% of Caterpillar’s, the sector leader.
+The company sits well below both the average market cap of the top 10 (93B) and the sector median (59B).
+The gap to the next competitor above is exceptionally wide at +8504.67%, highlighting significant scale differences.

 Comparisons with competitors